Welding, Certificate of Completion

 The Certificate of Completion Welding prepares students for entry-level jobs in metal working fields.
 Required courses are applicable toward the AAS Welding degree.
-Click here to learn how this Career Pathway Certificate of Completion can lead to an AAS Welding.

 Students are required to complete the College's placement process to determine skill level and readiness in math, reading and writing.
 As part of their training program, students must begin with the courses within their skill level as determined by the placement process.

 Because a variety of working conditions exist in the welding field, a person generally should be in good physical condition and able to stand, stoop, kneel and bend without difficulty and be able to lift and carry at least 50 pounds.
 Good eyesight, especially depth perception, is necessary for a welder.